• Skip to primary navigation

 3. SLPs in private practice must balance our clients’ interests with our desire to create positive social outcomes, our legal, health and financial risks, and our need to make a sustainable living.

-4. Governments bodies and speech pathology associations guide SLPs through this minefield, e.g., by requiring us to adhere to codes of conduct, professional standards, and a code of ethics.
+4. Governments bodies and speech pathology associations guide SLPs through this minefield, e.g., by requiring us to adhere to codes of conductprofessional standards, and a code of ethics.

 5. The demand for speech pathology services has never been higher.
 Many private practice owners are struggling to employ and retain enough staff and most of us are working hard to manage long waitlists.